caiphuslaka/PLP-ASSIGNMENT-2/README.md

 Focused Collaboration: Since only invited collaborators can access the repository, the project can have a more controlled and structured approach to development, reducing unwanted distractions from unrelated external contributions.
 Good for Early-Stage Development: If the project is in its early stages or requires an MVP (minimum viable product), keeping it private allows the team to focus on the work without worrying about exposing incomplete or experimental code.
 Disadvantages of a Private Repository:
 Limited Collaboration: The ability to collaborate is restricted to those invited.
 This can hinder the ability to quickly gather feedback or contributions from a larger community.
-It also reduces the potential for crowd-sourced improvement, which is

 Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?
 Steps Involved in Making Your First Commit in a GitHub Repository: